 Wellbeing and social inclusion covers a wide range of issues, which can be encompassed by the concept of 'good growth'.
-This has influenced a range of policy areas in the plan: providing good quality, affordable housing in accessible locations; providing good access to services and facilities; creating places that enable healthy and active lifestyles and social interaction; supporting access to education, employment and training opportunities; promoting sustainable and active travel; providing community and shared spaces; and protecting and providing public access to open spaces and the natural environment.
+This has influenced a range of policy areas in the plan, which seek to meet the needs of all sectors of our communities: providing good quality, affordable housing in accessible locations; providing good access to services and facilities; creating places that enable healthy and active lifestyles and social interaction; supporting access to education, employment and training opportunities; promoting sustainable and active travel; providing community and shared spaces; and protecting and providing public access to open spaces and the natural environment.